 - Gloves, preferably waterproof - if the cloud comes down and the weather closes in, temperatures can drop drastically on high exposed ground even in the summer.

 - Walking poles - opinions are divided.
 Some people love them, others hate them.
 If you get on with them, consider taking at least one pole.
-They reduce fatigue when walking long distances and can help with balance - very handy for tricky stream crossings and lightsaber fights in lieu of TV.
+They reduce fatigue when long distance walking and can help with balance - very handy for tricky stream crossings and lightsaber fights in lieu of TV.

 - Sunscreen, sunglasses and insect repellent.
 Take a hat if it's likely to be hot, preferably one which covers your neck.
 Just prepare for four season's worth of weather and you won't go wrong!